krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='Collapsing'/>
 ## Request Collapsing

-Request collapsing is a feature that enables automated batching of requests into a single [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) instance execution.
+Request collapsing enables multiple requests to be batched into a single [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) instance execution.

-It can use batch size and time as the triggers for executing a batch.
+A collapser can use the batch size and the elapsed time since the creation of the batch as triggers for executing a batch.

 Following is a simple example of how to implement a [HystrixCollapser](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCollapser.html):